|

 Manitoulin Island, reported seeing one main object, yellow

-it hovered overhead.
-It disappeared in the eastern sky.
+as it hovered overhead.
+It disappeared in the eastern

-It was intermittently bright, and extremely bright when
+sky.
+It was intermittently bright, and extremely bright

-it disappeared.
-There were scattered clouds in the sky.
+when it disappeared.
+There were scattered clouds in the

 On

-also of Sheguiandah, reported seeing a sphere-shaped object
+Howard, also of Sheguiandah, reported seeing a sphere-shaped

 The object was located in the north.
 The weather was clear.